doggybootsy/hidden-disc-docs/README.md

 - [The Official Docs](https://discord.com/developers/docs/intro)

 ## Tools
-Exploits and glitches can be found very simply. _I_ find Discord exploits with [Burp Suite](https://portswigger.net/burp), [FireFox's Dev Tools](https://developer.mozilla.org/en-US/docs/Tools), and the [Python Requests Library](https://pypi.org/project/requests/).
+Exploits and glitches can be found very simply.
+Some tools I use for this are [Burp Suite](https://portswigger.net/burp), [FireFox's Dev Tools](https://developer.mozilla.org/en-US/docs/Tools), and the [Python Requests Library](https://pypi.org/project/requests/).
 Also, pay special attention to any Discord API documentation; they'll be a great tool on your journey.

 ### Quick JS Snippet to Reveal Javascript Workings
 The below snippet will show every object, function, and variable a certain website added, and log them.